A Baltimore grandmother has been arrested on suspicion of murder after allegedly killing her grandson by rubbing methadone on his gums.

 Towanda Reaves, 50, was charged with the murder of her grandson on 1 August.
 She was also charged with assault after allegedly administering the drug to her infant granddaughter.

-Police were called to attend a property in Baltimore, where paramedics had been called out.
+Police were called to attend a property in Baltimore, where paramedics had been called out, the Associated Press reports.

 Reaves allegedly told officers that she had put both her grandchildren to bed at 8pm on the previous evening.
 After checking on them at 2am, when she entered the room in the early hours of the morning to switch off the air conditioning, she said she realised that the boy was not breathing.